iustin/bakonf/docs/usermanual.md

 The order of precedence for include/exclude is:

 -   bakonf will start scanning all items defined with 'include'.
 -   if at any point in the file system scan, the current file matches any one of `noscan` regexps, the scan will ignore it.
-For directories, that means ignoring all the files they contain, so please be careful about it.
+For directories, it will prevent recursion into them, which means ignoring all the files they contain, so please be careful about it.

 Using these, you can select where you want bakonf to look for files for archiving.
 The default config file includes `/etc`, `/usr/etc`,